 In preparing our consolidated financial statements in accordance with U.S. GAAP and pursuant to the rules and regulations promulgated by the SEC, our management makes assumptions, judgments and estimates that can have a significant impact on our net income/loss and affect the reported amounts of certain assets, liabilities, revenue and expenses, and related disclosures.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to recognition of License revenue in accordance with ASC 606, BMS warrants and share-based payments.
-We base our assumptions, judgements and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not clear from other sources.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to recognition of License Revenue in accordance with ASC 606, BMS warrants and share-based payments.
+We base our assumptions, judgments and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not clear from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 In making estimates and judgments, management employs critical accounting policies.
-With the exception of ASC 842 Leases, there were no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2018, which was filed with the SEC on February 28, 2019, during the three months ended March 31, 2019.
+With the exception of ASC 842 Leases, during the six months ended June 30, 2019, there were no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2018, which was filed with the SEC on February 28, 2019.

-We believe that the assumptions, judgments and estimates involved in the recognition of License revenue in accordance with ASC 606, BMS warrants and share-based payments to be our critical accounting policies.
-Historically, our assumptions, judgments and estimates relative to our critical accounting policies have not differed materially from actual results.
+We believe that the assumptions, judgments and estimates involved in the recognition of License Revenue in accordance with ASC 606, BMS warrants and share-based payments to be our critical accounting policies during the year ended December 31, 2018, as well as during the three and six months ended June 30, 2019.
+We also consider the accounting for our operating leases including the Lexington expansion lease that commenced on June 1, 2019, to be among our critical accounting policies.